edawson/gfakluge/README.md

 ## Status
 - GFAKluge is essentially a set of dumb containers - it does no error checking of your structure to detect if it is valid GFA.
 This may change as the GFA spec becomes more formal.
+- Diff is not a useful tool yet.
 - Parses JSON structs in optional fields of sequence lines (just as strings though).
 - Full GFA1/GFA2 compatibility and interconversion is now implemented.
 - CLI has been refactored to a single executable